-An investment is subject to national security review if the minister considers that the investment could be injurious to national security and if the Governor in Council (i.e., the federal cabinet, on the minister's recommendation) makes an order for review.
+An investment is subject to national security review if the Minister considers that the investment could be injurious to national security and if the Governor in Council (i.e., the federal Cabinet, on the Minister's recommendation) makes an order for review.
 Notably, even establishments of new businesses and investments which do not involve an acquisition of control of a Canadian business may be subject to national security review.

-What does 'national security' mean?
+What does "national security" mean?

 "National security" is not defined in the ICA.
-In 2021, the government updated the Guidelines on the National Security Review of Investments first released in 2016 for the national security review process.
-The Guidelines state that, in assessing the national security implications of an investment, the nature of the assets or business activities and the parties involved, including the ultimate controller and potential for third party influence, are considered.
-The Guidelines indicate that the government will subject all investment by SOEs or private investors assessed as being closely tied to or subject to direction from foreign governments to enhanced scrutiny, and set out a non-exhaustive set of factors that are used when assessing national security.
-These include
+In 2016, the government released a set of guidelines for the national security review process.
+The guidelines state that, in assessing the national security implications of a proposed investment, the nature of the asset or business activities and the parties, including the potential for third party influence, involved will generally be considered.

+The guidelines also provide nine factors that are used to determine whether a national security review will be conducted.
+These include:

-- · the potential effects of the investment on Canada's defence capabilities and interests - the potential effects of the investment on the transfer of sensitive technology or know-how outside of Canada - involvement in the research, manufacture or sale of goods/technology identified in section 35 of the Defence Production Act, which refers to controlled goods such as firearms and military equipment - the potential impact of the investment on the security of Canada's critical infrastructure
+- the potential effects of the investment on Canada's defence capabilities and interests; - · the potential effects of the investment on the transfer of sensitive technology or know-how outside of Canada;

-- the potential impact of the investment on the supply of critical goods and services to Canadians, or the supply of goods and services to the Government of Canada - the potential impact of the investment on critical minerals and critical mineral supply chains - · the potential of the investment to enable foreign surveillance or espionage - the potential of the investment to hinder current or future intelligence or law enforcement operations - the potential impact of the investment on Canada's international interests, including foreign relationships - the potential of the investment to involve or facilitate the activities of illicit actors, such as terrorists, terrorist organizations or organized crime - the potential for the investment to enable access to sensitive personal data that could be leveraged to harm Canadian national security through its exploitation
+- involvement in the research, manufacture or sale of goods/technology identified in Section 35 of the Defence Production Act, which refers to controlled goods such as firearms and military equipment; - the potential impact of the investment on the security of Canada's critical infrastructure; - the potential impact of the investment on the supply of critical goods and services to Canadians, or the supply of goods and services to the Government of Canada; - · the potential of the investment to enable foreign surveillance or espionage; - · the potential of the investment to hinder current or future intelligence or law enforcement operations; - the potential impact of the investment on Canada's international interests, including foreign relationships; and, - the potential of the investment to involve or facilitate the activities of illicit actors, such as terrorists, terrorists organizations or organized crime.